-Do I have to accept a co-op internship that is offered to me?
+Do I have to accept an internship that is offered to me?

 Students seeking credit should contact the chairperson of their academic department to determine policies and requirements.

-Most co-op internships are paid.
-Some industries typically do not pay interns, but offer a small stipend or require that the student earn academic credit.
-The Co-op program lists both paid and non-paid positions on our website.
+No. Some internships are paid.
+While some industries typically do not pay interns, but offer a small stipend or require that the student earn academic credit.
+Our program lists both paid and non-paid positions on our website.

 You should speak to your counselor immediately.
 Our staff, in consultation with the University’s Affirmative Action Officer, will work with you and the employer to ensure that the matter is adequately investigated and resolved.

 If you need time off for exams/personal reasons, ask your supervisor in advance.
-If you are ill, call in the morning Co-op employers understand that you are a student and that your schoolwork is your first priority.
+If you are ill, call in the morning, employers usually understand that you are a student and that your schoolwork is your first priority.

 If you have been in your internship less than the time required (Summer = a minimum of 8 weeks or Fall/Spring = a minimum of 12 weeks), you must discuss your situation with your Career Counselor.
 If you have completed your minimum commitment, then you should give your employer at least two weeks notice before your last day.